 Now if cupcakes aren’t your thing, we did a 12 days of Christmas cookie recipe marathon (at least it felt like a marathon) a couple of years back.
 We whipped up quite a variety of holiday recipes.

-I hope you enjoy the holiday cupcakes as much as I did.
-Please share if you end up making the recipe.
+I hope you enjoy the chocolate peppermint cupcakes as much as I did.
+Please share if you end up making these holiday cupcakes or other gourmet cupcake recipes.
 Happy holidays!

 Chocolate Peppermint Cupcakes